core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Silent server: member of a group that never replies back after receiving request messages.

 * Group Identifier (Gid): identifier assigned to the group.
-Group Identifiers are unique within the set of groups of a same Group Manager.
+Group Identifiers are unique within the set of groups of a given Group Manager.

 * Group request: CoAP request message sent by a client endpoint in the group to all server endpoints in that group.

 * Source authentication: evidence that a received message in the group originated from a specifically identified group member.
-This also provides assurances that the message was not tampered with by a different group member or by a non-group member.
+This also provides assurances that the message was not tampered with either by a different legitimate group member or by an endpoint which is not a group member.

 # OSCORE Security Context # {#sec-context}

 To support group communication secured with OSCORE, each endpoint registered as member of a group maintains a Security Context as defined in Section 3 of {{I-D.ietf-core-object-security}}.
-Each endpoint in a group stores:
+Each endpoint in a group makes us of:

-1. one Common Context, shared by all the endpoints in the group.
+1. one Common Context, shared by all the endpoints in a given group.
 In particular:

-   * The ID Context parameter stores the Gid of the group, which is used to retrieve the Security Context for processing messages intended to the group's endpoints (see {{mess-processing}}).
+   * The ID Context parameter contains the Gid of the group, which is used to retrieve the Security Context for processing messages intended to the group's endpoints (see {{mess-processing}}).
 The choice of the Gid for a given group's Security Context is application specific.
 An example of specific formatting of the Gid that would follow this specification is given in {{gid-ex}}.
 It is the role of the application to specify how to handle possible collisions.

    * A new parameter Counter Signature Algorithm is included, and its value identifies the algorithm used for source authenticating messages sent within the group, by means of a counter signature (see Section 4.5 of {{RFC8152}}).
 Its value is immutable once the Common Context is established.
 The EdDSA signature algorithm ed25519 {{RFC8032}} is mandatory to implement.

 2. one Sender Context, unless the endpoint is configured exclusively as silent server.
-The Sender Context is used to secure outgoing group messages and is initialized according to Section 3 of {{I-D.ietf-core-object-security}}, once the endpoint has joined the group.
-In practice, the symmetric keying material in the Sender Context of the sender endpoint is shared with all the recipient endpoints that have received group messages from that same sender endpoint.
+The Sender Context is used to secure outgoing messages and is initialized according to Section 3 of {{I-D.ietf-core-object-security}}, once the endpoint has joined the group.
+In practice, the symmetric keying material in the Sender Context of the sender endpoint is shared with all the recipient endpoints that have received messages from that same sender endpoint.
 Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, the Sender Context stores also the endpoint's private key.

-3. one Recipient Context for each distinct endpoint from which group messages are received, used to process such incoming messages.
+3. one Recipient Context for each distinct endpoint from which messages are received, used to process such incoming messages.
 The recipient endpoint creates a new Recipient Context upon receiving an incoming message from another endpoint in the group for the first time (see {{ssec-verify-request}} and {{ssec-verify-response}}).
-In practice, the symmetric keying material in a given Recipient Context of the recipient endpoint is shared with the associated sender endpoint from which group messages are received.
-Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, each Recipient Context stores also the public key of the associated other endpoint from which group messages are received.
+In practice, the symmetric keying material in a given Recipient Context of the recipient endpoint is shared with the associated sender endpoint from which messages are received.
+Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, each Recipient Context stores also the public key of the associated other endpoint from which messages are received.

 The table in {{fig-additional-context-information}} overviews the new information included in the OSCORE Security Context, with respect to what defined in Section 3 of {{I-D.ietf-core-object-security}}.